Paradise River waterfalls: Ruby Falls

 Ruby Falls, at 46°46′42″N 121°44′21″W, is the first major waterfall on the Paradise River after it exits Paradise Valley.
 One of the most forgotten waterfalls in the area, Ruby Falls consists of 2 major tiers, first a 15 ft cascade and then a 15 ft plunge.
 There is a bridge situated between the 2 tiers.
 The falls are located about 200 ft upstream from the top of the Washington Cascades.

 The upper tier can easily be seen from the bridge while one can get good views of the lower tier by walking about 100 ft downstream from the bridge along the Narada Falls Trail.

 Washington Cascades

 The Washington Cascades, at 46°46′41″N 121°44′26″W, are a series of cascades along the Paradise River that start about 200 ft downstream from the base of Ruby Falls.
 The falls are a long series of cascades that drop about 100 ft over the stretch of 100 yards.
 No single drop is higher than 30 feet.

-Henry Schwargel named the falls simply for the state of Washington.
-Some sources call the falls the Washington Torrents.
+Henry Schwargel named the falls in 1893 for the state of Washington.
+Some sources call the falls the "Washington Torrents" and one early postcard identified them as the "Seven Sisters Falls".